neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 ## 🎓 What is this?

-This project helps you turn your **WSL** into a Linux-based streaming or browsing server.
-You can run web apps like **Firefox** and **Discord** inside a simple Linux interface, while still using Windows host.
+This project helps you turn your **WSL** into a Linux-based server for streaming and browsing.
+You can run web apps like **Firefox** and **Discord** inside a simple Linux interface, while still using a Windows host.

 ---